 First Award To Acknowledge Contributions Made By Broadway Chorus

-"This award was created to acknowledge the enormous talent and contributions members of a chorus make to a Broadway production," said Equity 2nd VP and Chair of the ACCA Rebecca Kim Jordon.
-"The chorus members of FELA truly exemplify the hard work, dedication and talent it takes to be outstanding in a Broadway show".
+"This award acknowledges and honors the enormous talent and contributions members of a chorus make to a Broadway production," said Equity Second Vice President and Chair of the ACCA Rebecca Kim Jordon.
+"The chorus members of THE SCOTTSBORO BOYS are gifted professionals who exemplify the hard work, dedication and talent it takes to be outstanding in a Broadway musical."

 Arizona Theatre Service